-The Charles Sheldon National Wildlife Refuge is the home of the Virgin Valley Opals.
-Also know as: Charles Sheldon Antelope Range (NV. and Or.); Charles Sheldon Wildlife Refuge (NV. and Or.); Sheldon Antelope Range (NV. and Or.); Sheldon National Antelope Refuge (NV. and Or.); Sheldon Wildlife Refuge (NV. and Or.); State Game Refuge Number 9 (NV.) in various bills and regulations over the years.
-The first claims were made in the late 1800s whether they were recorded or not.
-Black Precious Opal is the Nevada State Gemstone and this is the only place in America YOU could come dig for it.
-The Nevada State Semi-precious Gemstone is Turquoise and is mined many other places but not here.
+The Charles Sheldon National Wildlife Refuge is the home of the Virgin Valley Opal Mines.
+(NV and Or); Sheldon Antelope Range (NV and Or); Sheldon National Antelope Refuge (NV and Or); Sheldon Wildlife Refuge (NV and Or); State Game Refuge Number 9 (NV) in various bills and regulations over the years.
+The first digging was done in the earliest 1900s whether they were recorded claims or not.
+Black Fire Opal is the Nevada State Gemstone and this is the only place in America for it.
+The Nevada State Semi-precious Gemstone is Turquoise and is mined many other places, but not in here.
 The Nevada State Rock is Sandstone represented here by the commercially named variety "Owyhee Rose" that comes from the old Lemac Quarry I had claimed for years.
 It's a special vitrified opalized sandstone and will spall out in the weather.

-Virgin Valley was the location a CCC camp in the 1930's and was the first park declared in Humboldt Co.
-The Charles Sheldon Wildlife Refuge was created from the Charles Sheldon Antelope Range.
-The opal mining district and the ranches were grandfathered into the new management units retaining their existing rights to live, ranch, and mine under Nevada State Law and the tried and true Multiple Use concept.
+Virgin Valley was the location a CCC camp in the 1930's and was the first park declared a park in Humboldt Co.
+The Charles Sheldon Wildlife Refuge was created as the Charles Sheldon Antelope Range around the mining district.
+The opal mining district and the ranches were grandfathered into the new management units retaining all their existing constitutional rights to live, ranch, and mine under Nevada State Law and the tried and true Multiple Use concept.
 The miones are a slight fraction, further reduced, from the 3rd largest refuge in the entire US system, including Alaska.
 Oil and Gas drilling is still on going on the White Pelican Refuge in the South.
-Many of the local children learned to swim in this pool that is popular on Sundays for family BBQs while watching the children splash around and play.
+Many of the local children learned to swim in this naturally heated pool that is popular on Sundays for family BBQs while watching the children splash around and play.

 Leah & John lend a hand up on the 45 degree slope of the shower house roof.
-We're experienced at clinging to the side of slippery slopes over bad falls.
-Thanks to the host who organized this effort while she was here.
-Pity the rules were bent and she can't come back.
-Good Ol boy days are gone forever it seems and they won't build up the pond wall that is slowly failing.
-It would be nice if things never changed, but there has been so much water under the bridge, literally, the bridge was re-built.
-Ticket?
+We're experienced from mining in cllinging to the side of slippery slopes over bad falls.
+The Good Ol Boy days are gone forever it seems and they won't build up the pond wall that is slowly failing.
+It would be nice if things never changed, but there has been so much water under the bridge and now this group runs NWR.

 The camp has been renovated with new pit toilets (BRING YOUR OWN TP AS THE RANGERS ARE VERY LAX IN UPKEEP) The water is tested regularly for purity and is, in our opinion, some of the finest water on earth.
 It is soft water.
 New trees have been planted and shade is coming.
 The old CCC camp pond may have swarms of tropical fish, but someone had to go and put several game fish in the bathing pond to clean out the tadpoles from the African Bullfrogs the rancher here at the Peacock brought in years ago and reintroduced the beavers too I was told by the maintenance guy before he retired.
 It sure feels good after fighting the dirt to wrest gems from the earths iron like grasp, to soak in a warm bath.
 Well, maybe all the kids playing splash a bunch can keep you awake on your toes.
 Can you go underwater from one side to the other?
 Push off is allowed.

 The Sheldon is managed under Fish and Wildlife Regulations NOT BLM rules.
-The weight limit for all rock collected per day, INCLUDING PETRIFIED WOOD, on the Wildlife Refuge is 7 lbs.
+The weight limit for all rock collected per day, INCLUDING PETRIFIED WOOD, on the Wildlife Refuge is only 7 lbs.
 The private fee dig mines are on deeded ground, or are valid claims that have no limit for the mine owners personal production from their workings.
-The Opalized wood is the mine run gem rough that we mine here.
+The Opalized wood is the mine run gem rough that is mined here.
 The mines are dug by hand after removing the overburden from the pay layer.
-The other claims here may look deserted but you can bet they're probably not abandoned legally for you to work.
+The other claims here may look deserted but you can bet they're probably not abandoned legally letting them be for you to work.
 The new law does not require working the land yearly to retain the title.
-Checking is easy.
 Precious opal is very rare and expensive and no mine owners appreciate "uninvited guests" trespassing to harm their livelihood leaving hours of cleanup behind and have the Sheriff called.

-The information kiosks by the road and campground have a map of the refuge with all the current regulations.
+The information kiosks by the road and campground have a map of the refuge but NOT the current regulations.
 Speed limit is 45 mph except where posted lower.
-If you want put a claim in or read up on it before you do; The State of Nevada approves an inexpensive booklet detailing what you need to know before claiming and who to call for the rest, but it is out of print as they don't have the personell to proof read it and approve changes apparently.
-They are for sale from the Mackey School of Mining at University Nevada Reno for around $18 or the BLM for 8$.
+If you want put a claim in or read up on it before you do; The State of Nevada approved an inexpensive booklet detailing what you need to know before claiming and who to call for the rest, but it is out of print as they don't have the personell to proof read it and approve changes apparently.
+They are for sale from the Mackey School of Mining at University Nevada Reno for around $18 or at the BLM as copies.
 There is a copy in every county recorders office in the state.
-The Fish & Wildlife rangers and wardens are not helpful, as they only enforce laws you have to know the laws yourself.
+The Fish & Wildlife rangers and wardens are not helpful, as they only enforce laws you have to know yourself.
 It is not their job to teach you mining law, and the mine owners are usually good neighbors, but teaching you is not their job either.
-My job is selling the tour/seminar and opal claims besides just opals.
+My job is the opal mining educational seminar while looking at claims I sell.

-Bring a map to know where you are as there aren't maps or many signs here, and they refuse to make one for us rockhounds.
+Bring a map to know where you are, as there aren't maps or many signs here, and they refuse to make one for us rockhounds.
 Nor are there repairs to road signs regularly.
-The most despised deeds by miscreants; the back country road signs shot up, defaced, or removed by those who could care less if you got lost and died or had to backtrack hundreds of miles for shelter.
-If you ever see these vandals please for all our sakes report their descriptions to federal rangers here or the BLM.
+The most despised deeds by miscreants; the back country road signs shot up, defaced, or removed making people get lost.
+Those kind could care less if you got lost and died or had to backtrack hundreds of miles for shelter.
+If you ever see these vandals report their descriptions with plate numbers immediately to the Rangers or Sheriffs.

-Of the approximately 425,000 acres in the Refuge only the mining district is open to claiming and can't just be freely rock hounded.
-Elsewhere off the mining district valid claims (less than 45,000 acres in the middle) the public can roam free and collect the 7 pound allowed each day.
+Of the approximately 425,000 acres in this part of the Refuge, only the mining district is open to claiming and can't just be freely rock hounded everywhere.
+Elsewhere off of the mining district valid claims (less than 45,000 acres in the middle) the public can roam free and collect the 7 pound allowed each day.
 A lot of the old off main road driveways to the historic digs outback in the refuge have been closed due for wilderness designations.
 You can still walk in.
 People who thought they could have a truck load have lost it all in exchange for a citation.
 It's also big ticket for just driving off the road unless it is on your own opal claim as reported by BLM in Reno.
-Our claims aren't your ATV tear it up park either and we will report you on anybody's claim.
-No off road ATV use in NWR's.
+Our claims aren't your ATV tear it up park and we will report you if seen on anybody's claim.

 The flora and fauna were rather diverse over the millennium that these beds were being laid.
 The animal species are not well represented by skeletons in the opal beds.
 Occasionally a tooth or bone fragment is found.
-I heard a pig like set of bones was unearthed at the Peacock by our Jeweler Brett andis at the Peacock mine.
+A pig like set of bones with a complete foot was unearthed at the Peacock by our Jeweler Brett andis at the Peacock mine.
 The Charles Sheldon Wildlife Refuge has handouts at the kiosk on the various watchable wildlife that lives here.

 For more good information on the geology and history of the Virgin Valley Mining District don't forget to check the links we have provided for the other area web pages for the mines: Opal Negra at TheGemDealer.Com in particular more than Rainbow Ridge, The Royal Peacock or Bonanza.